nonhermitian/mthree/docs/marginals.rst

     mthree.utils.marginal_distribution(counts, 'ZIIZIZ')

-Now we have a marginal distribution and in principle we have enough.
-However, having a reduced mapping of physical qubits that correspond to the bits in the marginal distribution would be handy to have.
+Now we have a marginal distribution and, in principle, we have enough.
+However, having a reduced mapping of physical qubits that correspond to the bits in the marginal distribution would be useful to have.
 We can pass a mapping to `marginal_distribution` and get such a reduced mapping:

 .. jupyter-execute::